Table of Contents

 There are 6 major OTT trends to enhance your OTT strategy in 2022.
 Let’s dive in:

 - 5G.
-5G Internet technology is gradually getting more popular, and, as predicted, it will change the OTT world and the way people consume media forever.
+5G Internet technology is gradually getting more popular, and, as predicted, it will change the OTT landscape and the way people consume media forever.
 It is becoming a new standard due to its reliability and speed – which can be blindingly fast.
 5G helps live streaming become a reality.
 The solution not only reduces latencies but also provides the quality subs yearn for.
 AR and VR are highly impacted.

 - User engagement.
 Another benefit of 5G – immersive experiences.
 5G technology allows for true Virtual Reality and Augmented Reality.
 Also, some OTT platform owners are already merging video games and streaming services.
 You can also think of finding what you want to watch as user engagement as well.